galaxyproject/galaxy-helm/README.md

 This repo contains [Helm charts]() for easily deploying Galaxy on top of Kubernetes, in a number of scenarios, as described below.
 The two minimal requirements to be able to use them are:
 - Helm installed
-- Access to a Kubernetes cluster
+- Access to a Kubernetes cluster (with shared file system accessible through a Persistent Volume or equivalent).
   - For development purposes or local tests, the local Minikube environment can be used.

 ## Available Helm Charts

 Previously functionality was split in two charts, they have now been unified into the `galaxy` chart, which merges all functionality available on `galaxy-simple` and `galaxy-postgres-chart`, which are deprecated now.
 Newer features, such as privileged file system support, are only supported on the `galaxy` chart.
 The new `galaxy` chart can be used for development, testing and production environments and is highly configurable.

+To make use of the docker-stable compose Galaxy images, a new chart named `galaxy-stable` was created.
+This one in turn will probably superseed the `galaxy` chart.

 ## Helm for the first time